NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Greater Bloodline.md

 **Prerequisites** bloodline spell
 * * *
-Further communion with the legacy of your bloodline has uncovered greater secrets.
+You uncover the greater secrets of your bloodline.
 You gain the greater bloodline spell associated with your bloodline.
-Increase the number of Focus Points in your focus pool by 1.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*